turingschool/mod-0-curriculum/session5/index.md

 In just a minute, you'll be randomly paired with another student.
 The person with the longest last name will share first.

-1. What system did you choose?
-(Museum, Hotel, Beach, Concert)
+1. What app did you choose?
+(Facebook, Instagram, Gmail, Google Maps)
 1. What two classes did you identify for that system?
 How do you know they are classes?
 (Partner: provide feedback to confirm or adjust)
 1. What are the **attributes** for your first class?
 How do you know they are attributes and NOT methods?
 (Partner: provide feedback to confirm or adjust)
 1. What are the **attributes** for your second class?
 How do you know they are attributes and NOT methods?
 (Partner: provide feedback to confirm or adjust)